agencyenterprise/zkRamp/README.md

 - The funds are transferred to the buyer.

 ### Architecture
 ZKRamp uses Zero-Knowledge (ZK) proofs to verify DKIM signatures in payment confirmation emails.
 Therefore, users must have notification emails enabled in their payment providers.
 This technology is powered by ZK-Email, a new technology that utilizes regex and other email features to create ZK proofs.
+Currently, we do not store the ZK proof on-chain.
+The entire ZK process is conducted through an API.

 **Tech Stack:**
 - Circuits: Circuits are essential for verifying transaction details while maintaining the privacy of sensitive information.